The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 The hip at the moment is their croissant with vanilla ice cream.

-The main location is in Colima and it’s bigger than the others but always full but worth the wait.
+The central location is in Colima, and it’s bigger than the others, but always full, and worth the wait.

 Opening hours – Sunday 7:30 AM–8:30 PM – Monday through Wednesday 7 AM–9 PM Thursday through Saturday, 7 AM–10 PM